Elizabeth-Warren/persist/README.md

 export default MyButton
 ```

-Optionally, some components enums for available props or styling functions available alongside the default export in their individual packages that can be included by importing the component directly.
+Optionally, some components have enums for possible prop values, or extendable styling functions that are made available alongside the default export in their individual packages that can be included by importing the component directly.

 ```js
 // MyButton.js